Competition law: Early competition law in Europe

 The development of early competition law in England and Europe progressed with the diffusion of writings such as The Wealth of Nations by Adam Smith, who first established the concept of the market economy.
-At the same time industrialisation replaced the individual artisan, or group of artisans, with paid labourers and machine-based production.
-Commercial success increasingly dependent on maximizing production while minimizing cost.
+At the same time industrialization replaced the individual artisan, or group of artisans, with paid laborers and machine-based production.
+Commercial success became increasingly dependent on maximizing production while minimizing cost.
 Therefore, the size of a company became increasingly important, and a number of European countries responded by enacting laws to regulate large companies that restricted trade.
-Following the French Revolution in 1789 the law of 14–17 June 1791 declared agreements by members of the same trade that fixed the price of an industry or labour as void, unconstitutional, and hostile to liberty.
-Similarly, the Austrian Penal Code of 1852 established that "agreements ... to raise the price of a commodity ... to the disadvantage of the public should be punished as misdemeanours".
+Following the French Revolution in 1789 the law of 14–17 June 1791 declared agreements by members of the same trade that fixed the price of an industry or labor as void, unconstitutional, and hostile to liberty.
+Similarly, the Austrian Penal Code of 1852 established that "agreements ... to raise the price of a commodity ... to the disadvantage of the public should be punished as misdemeanors".
 Austria passed a law in 1870 abolishing the penalties, though such agreements remained void.
 However, in Germany laws clearly validated agreements between firms to raise prices.
 Throughout the 18th and 19th centuries, ideas that dominant private companies or legal monopolies could excessively restrict trade were further developed in Europe.
-However, as in the late 19th century, a depression spread through Europe, known as the Panic of 1873, ideas of competition lost favour, and it was felt that companies had to co-operate by forming cartels to withstand huge pressures on prices and profits.
+However, as in the late 19th century, a depression spread through Europe, known as the Panic of 1873, ideas of competition lost favor, and it was felt that companies had to co-operate by forming cartels to withstand huge pressures on prices and profits.

-Modern competition law

 While the development of competition law stalled in Europe during the late 19th century, in 1889 Canada enacted what is considered the first competition statute of modern times.
-The Act for the Prevention and Suppression of Combinations formed in restraint of Trade was passed one year before the United States enacted the most famous legal statute on competition law, the Sherman Act of 1890.
-It was named after Senator John Sherman who argued that the Act "does not announce a new principle of law, but applies old and well recognised principles of common law".
+The Act for the Prevention and Suppression of Combinations formed in restraint of Trade was passed one year before the United States enacted the Sherman Act of 1890.
+Likely the most famous legal statute on competition law, it was named after Senator John Sherman who argued that the Act "does not announce a new principle of law, but applies old and well recognized principles of common law".